dgrundel/woo-product-importer/README.md

 **Cool Stuff It/You Can Do**
 - AJAXy Importing (avoids timing out on large data sets)
-- Import Images via a URL (Requires allow_url_fopen or cURL on your server)
+- Import Images via a URL (Requires *allow_url_fopen* or *cURL* on your server)
 - Set Featured Image
 - Import Categories and Tags (Categories and Tags are created if they don't exist)
+- Import entire hierarchical (parent/child) Category structures
-- Add Categories and Tags to Products by Category/Tag Name or ID.
+- Add Categories and Tags to Products by Category/Tag Name or ID
 - Import Custom Fields
 - Set Visibility on Custom Fields
 - Map any CSV column to any Product field (No header row required, but if you happened to include one, I'll use it to take a stab at what goes where)
-- Map multiple CSV columns to one Product field (last non-empty column wins, good for merging columns)
+- Map multiple CSV columns to the same Product field (last non-empty column wins, good for merging columns)
 - Basic validation for multiple-choice fields (fields with a limited set of valid values like yes/no, instock/outofstock, etc.)
 - Dollar signs, commas, etc. are stripped out of number fields like prices, weight, length, width, height
 - If SKU already exists, existing product is updated rather than inserting new product.